borntofrappe/borntofrappe/README.md

 From [Google fonts](https://fonts.google.com/) I cherry picked:

-- JosefinSans, only in its bold variant
+- JosefinSans, only in its semibold variant

-- Jost, considering the regular, bold and italic variants
+- Jost, considering the regular, semibold and italic variants

 I don't load a `monospace` webfont and instead prefer to rely on the system font stack.
 Inconsolata is my preferred option, but it's used only if already available on the machine.